ABI-Software/sparc-discover-elastic-testing/README.rst

 reason: Invalid response
 ````````````````````````
-An error on the data storage, this may or may not be an error on the manifest, search engine.
+An error on the data storage, this may or may not be an error on the manifest and search engine.
 Check future reports for updates..